airbytehq/airbyte-interop-catalog/catalog/facebook_marketing/generated/dbt_project/models/README.md

 This directory contains automatically generated dbt models based on mapping files.

-### Mapping from Airbyte `campaigns` to Fivetran `campaign_history`
+### Mapping: Airbyte `campaigns` to Fivetran `campaign_history`

 - Table Match Confidence Score: 🟢 1.00
 - Table Completion Score: 🟢 1.00

-#### Evaluation

-All provided field mappings closely correspond to the source fields for the campaigns table, thus the highest confidence scores apply for the overall table and field mappings.
+- Summary Self-Evaluation: _All provided field mappings closely correspond to the source fields for the campaigns table, thus the highest confidence scores apply for the overall table and field mappings._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |